liuyuit/study/Life/EF English/EF Online course/Level 1/Unit 3 城市和国家.md

 ## something is better than something

-apple is better than origin
+apple is better than origan

 ## sentences